Montana Homeschooling

 The Children's Museum of Montana is located in Great Falls and features lots of hands-on, interactive exhibits.
 Some museums ask their visitors not to touch the exhibits.
 "Look with your eyes, not with your hands," they say.
 That never happens at the Children's Museum of Montana.
 In fact, every exhibit in the entire museum is designed so that kids can touch, poke, raise, lower, push and examine to their hearts' content.

-A Statistical Analysis of Home Education in Montana
+Home Education - On the Rise in Montana

 Featured Resources